Jamaal Williams Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 - He added 22 yards on three receptions.

-- Williams has 30 carries for 99 yards (33.0 yards per game) and one touchdown over his last three outings.
+- During his last three games, Williams has rushed for 99 yards on 30 carries (33.0 ypg), with one touchdown.

 Williams' Detroit Teammates